santisq/PSCompression/docs/en-US/Compress-GzipArchive.md

 ### -Update

-Appends content to the existing Gzip file.
+Appends content to the existing Gzip file if exists, otherwise it creates it.

+> __NOTE:__ If `-Force` and `-Update` are used together this cmdlet will append content to the destination file.

 ```yaml
 Type: SwitchParameter